Whenever a new app or technology is released, marketers are among the first to experiment with it -- and to start creating new content with it.

 - Film 15-second testimonials from real customers and evangelists.

-- Film extended customer testimonials and user cases (roughly around 3 - 10 minutes).
+- Film extended customer testimonials and user cases.

-- Create longer product demonstrations and whiteboard-style videos with recognisable members of the company.
+- Create longer product demonstrations and whiteboard-style instructional videos.

-- Do a short introduction of the company and its mission and vision.
+- Do a short introduction of the company, its mission, and vision.

 - Create a full product demo.

-- Turn blog posts into short, how-to videos.
+- Turn blog posts into short, how-to videos and summaries.

 - Film longer interviews with key members of the company.